SiddharthMishra28/flow-forge-v1/README.md

 1.  **Application**: Represents a GitLab project, including its access credentials (personal access token).
 This is the primary entity for which flows are defined.
 2.  **TestData**: A flexible key-value store for test data associated with an `Application` and `applicationName`.
 Each `TestData` entity can be categorized for better organization (e.g., `API_CREDENTIALS`, `USER_PROFILES`).
 3.  **FlowStep**: An individual, executable step within a flow.
 It is linked to an `Application` and defines the GitLab pipeline branch, test tag, test stage, and optional timer configuration for delayed execution.
+The `testTag` value is injected as a `testTag` environment variable in the GitLab pipeline.
 4.  **Flow**: An ordered sequence of `FlowSteps` that represents a complete E2E test scenario with squash test case integration (`squashTestCaseId` and `squashTestCase`).
 5.  **FlowExecution**: A runtime instance of a `Flow`, capturing its state (`RUNNING`, `PASSED`, `FAILED`, `SCHEDULED`), start/end times, and the aggregated runtime variables.
 6.  **PipelineExecution**: Represents the execution of a single GitLab pipeline within a `FlowExecution`, tracking its status, scheduled resume time, and associated logs.